(a non-profit collective promoting traditional & roots folk

 & McQuade (Fanshawe Park Rd W) and online

-of David's originals - from classics like High Ground, to recent songs
+songs, including 12 of David's originals - from classics like High Ground,

 In addition to his 23 albums of